oracle/node-oracledb/doc/api.md

 improper access.

-The attributes are set on a [connection](#propdbconclass) object and sent to the database on the next 'round-trip' from node-oracledb, for example, with `execute()`:
+The attributes are set on a [connection](#propdbconclass) object and sent to the database on the next round-trip from node-oracledb, for example, with `execute()`:

 ```javascript